WaveEngine/EvergineDocs/manual/basics/application/container.md

 {
     public class MyBehavior : Behavior
     {
-        // Use the BindService attribute on top of the property or attribute
+        // Use the BindService attribute on top of the property or field
-        // in which you want to inject the Service [BindService]
+        // where you want to inject the Service [BindService]
         private MyService myService = null;